Songs from the Black Hole: Recording and abandonment

 Cuomo recorded demos for Songs from the Black Hole on an 8-track recorder at his family home in Connecticut over Christmas 1994.
 Most of the songs already existed and were rewritten to fit the Songs for the Black Hole concept.
 Cuomo performed every part himself, pitch-shifting his voice for the female characters.
 To add a science fiction element to Weezer's sound, he used synthesizers including an Electrocomp 101 he had recently purchased from a pawn shop in rural Connecticut.
 By February, he had completed an initial track list.

 While Weezer was on tour in Europe later that month, Sharp returned to America due to a family emergency, leaving the band in Hamburg for a week.
 Cuomo and Weezer's drummer, Patrick Wilson, rented a studio and recorded additional demos, including a version of "Blast Off!" using a vocoder for the robot character of M1.

-In March 1995, Cuomo, who was born with one leg shorter than the other, had extensive surgery to lengthen his leg followed by months of painful physical therapy.
+In 1995, Cuomo, who was born with one leg shorter than the other, had extensive surgery to lengthen his leg followed by months of painful physical therapy.
 This affected his songwriting, as he would spend long periods hospitalized under the influence of painkillers.
 According to Cuomo, around this time the rock opera concept "started to feel too whimsical for where I was emotionally, going through the pain of the procedure ...
 I went to a more serious and dark place."

 Recording began in August 1995 in Electric Lady Studios, New York City, where Weezer had recorded their debut album, but the sessions were not productive.
 Further sessions were held in September and October, and Weezer recorded versions of "Blast Off!", "Longtime Sunshine", "I Just Threw Out the Love of My Dreams", "Tired of Sex" and "Getchoo".
 Weezer had not yet abandoned Songs from the Black Hole, but the songs were recorded, according to Koch, with "no story, no theatrics, no characters".